hgn/net-applet-shuffler/README.md

 ## Passwordless SSH and Sudo Access ##

 Notes:
-- Make sure ssh servers are running (in ubuntu 15.10 this is not the case)
+- Make sure ssh servers are running (in ubuntu 15.10 by default this is not the case)
 - After ssh key distribution, the machine in question has to be restarted (or a logout has to happen).